jjasferreira/hangman-socket-cpp/README.md

 - Implement a data reception confirmation mechanism on the UDP protocol (recvfrom is bad on itself.
 Teacher talked about the SELECT mechanism or having a timer: input multiplexing)

 - fork() on the server, we have to delete the child processes after they are done (SIGPIPE KILL CHILD)

-- Sometimes it may be needed to read() or write() multiple times to receive/send the full message - In the TCP protocol, when sending large data such as images, as the buffer size is much smaller than the file size, the file is divided into several pieces and on the other side, the client picks them up and joins them.
-(In the case of TCP, even when the entire message fits in the buffer, the TCP implementation may decide to split the message into several TCP segments, so we should always write and read in a cycle, checking what has already been written/read, to ensure that everything is written/read.)